antonisa/griko-italian-parallel-corpus/README.md

 The dataset is made available to the community for reproducible computational language documentation experiments and their evaluation.

-* Reference: "A small Griko-Italian speech translation corpus", Marcely ZANON BOITO, Antonios ANASTASOPOULOS, Marika LEKAKOU, Aline VILLAVICENCIO, Laurent BESACIER, SLTU 2018, Gurgaon, India.
+* **Reference**: _"A small Griko-Italian speech translation corpus"_, Marcely ZANON BOITO, Antonios ANASTASOPOULOS, Marika LEKAKOU, Aline VILLAVICENCIO, Laurent BESACIER, SLTU 2018, Gurgaon, India.